afratta/psp_gba_sync/README.md

-# psp_gba_sync
+# PSP-GBA Sync
-sync .sav files between gpsp kai on the psp and mGBA on a computer
+applescript to sync .sav files between gpsp kai on the psp and mGBA on a computer